Isaac Luria: Teachings

-Many Jews who had been exiled from Spain following the Edict of Expulsion believed they were in the time of trial that would precede the appearance of the Messiah in Galilee.
-Those who moved to Ottoman Syria in anticipation of this event found a great deal of comfort in Luria's teachings, due to his theme of exile.
+Many Jews who had been exiled from Spain following the Expulsion of Jews from Spain believed they were in the time of trial that would precede the appearance of the Messiah in Galilee.
+Those who moved to Damascus Eyalet in anticipation of this event found a great deal of comfort in Luria's teachings due to his theme of exile.
 Although he did not write down his teachings, they were published by his followers and by 1650 his ideas were known by Jews throughout Europe.

-Luria delivered his lectures spontaneously, without ever writing down his ideas (with a few exceptions, including kabbalistic poems in Aramaic for the Shabbat table).
-The foremost advocate of his kabbalistic system was Rabbi Hayyim Vital, who collected all the disciples' lecture notes.
-Numerous works were produced from these notes, the most important of which was the Etz Chaim, ("Tree of Life"), in eight volumes (see below).
+Luria delivered his lectures spontaneously, without ever writing down his ideas (with a few exceptions, including kabbalistic poems in rabbinical Aramaic for the Shabbat table).
+The foremost advocate of his kabbalistic system was Vital, who collected all the disciples' lecture notes.
+Numerous works were produced from these notes, the most important of which was the Etz Chaim, "Tree of Life", in eight volumes (see below).
 Originally, it circulated only in manuscript copies.
 Each of Luria's disciples had to pledge—under pain of excommunication—not to allow any copy be made for a foreign country, so that for a time all the manuscripts remained in Ottoman Syria.
 Eventually, one was brought to Europe and was published at Zolkiev in 1772 by Isaac Satanow.
 In this work, both the theoretical and the devotional-meditative teachings of Lurianic Kabbalah, based on the Zohar, are elaborated upon.

 Tzimtzum was one of Luria's most important ideas that he stressed in his lectures.

-Burial place

-He is buried in Old Cemetery of Tzfat / Safed.

-Other notable rabbis also buried in Old Cemetery of Tzfat / Safed: